stevekinney/stevekinney.net/src/writing/svelte-stores.md

 title: A Gentle Introduction to Svelte Stores
 description: 'Svelte stores simplify state management across components, offering a reactive and flexible system for sharing data, beyond basic client-side frameworks.'
 date: 2021-08-10T16:00:00.006Z
-modified: 2023-12-28T09:28:56-07:00
+modified: 2023-12-31T10:05:17-07:00
 published: true
 ---

 Any client-side framework or library looks reasonable when you're working on a small demonstration application.
-But, things typically get out of hand as your state management needs grow.
+But, things tend to get out of hand as your application—and it's state management needs—grow.
 This is particularly true when you want to share state between multiple components that aren't located near each other in your component hierarchy.

-Svelte supports something called [_stores_](https://svelte.dev/docs/svelte-store).
+Svelte comes with something called [_stores_](https://svelte.dev/docs/svelte-store).
 Stores are JavaScript objects that adhere to a simple interface.
 You could implement a store yourself without a lot of code—and that's totally something that you might actually choose to do.
 Svelte doesn't particularly care.
 Svelte has some built-in stores, but basically anything that has a `subscribe` method that returns a function allowing you to unsubscribe will do the trick.

 Stores allow you to access data or functionality from multiple components.
 They're reactive, which just means that they'll update your components whenever their data changes, hence that handy `subscribe` method.

-Sure, you _could_ do the thing where you move it up to the highest common component in the tree—the one that likely doesn't actually need this data itself—and then drill down to all of the components that actually do (just like they told us to when React first hit the scene), but anyone who has ever done knows it's not fun and falls apart rapidly when you depart from the friendly shores of some naively simple demonstration application and get into the real world where you need to move components around because of _reasons_.
+Sure, you _could_ do the thing where you move it up to the highest common component in the tree—the one that likely doesn't actually need this data itself—and then drill down to all of the components that actually do—just like they told us to when React first hit the scene.
+But, anyone who has ever done knows it's not fun and falls apart rapidly when you depart from the friendly shores of some naively simple demonstration application and get into the real world where you need to move components around because of _reasons_.

 To put it more succinctly, Svelte Stores allow you to separate your state management from your component hierarchy.
 This is usually something that becomes important whenever you need the same piece of data in more than one place in whatever application you're building.
-(I'm looking at you, `currentUser`.)
+I'm looking at you, `currentUser`.

 With Svelte, you can define your stores and then just require them in your components.
 When the store updates, it will trigger a re-render of the component with the latest data.